jxmot/range-slider-customizable/README.md

 The unique characteristic of this range slider is that it has fixed *stops* along the track of the range.
 For my application I needed that instead of a smooth moving slider.
 The application required that each *stop* provided a unique value.

+**NOTE:** The Edge browser **will not work**.
+I'm not sure if it's a problem with the CSS or Edge.
+My guess it's a little of both.
+If I can get it working in Edge I'll post an update.

 ## At first

 The CodePen demonstration *worked* but it was only good as a *proof of concept*.
 It showed the the basics of how a range slider with stops would work.
 The author obviously spent time on it, the CSS alone is little tricky.